 32-bit precision 99% passband (SOXR_32_BITQ | SOXR_STEEP_FILTER)

-If EZ CD Audio Converter needs to reduce the bit depth, then there will be 'rounding off' errors.
-If simple 'rounding' is done by simply taking each sample value and converting it to the nearest (24-bit, 16-bit, or 8-bit) value, then the 'steppiness' in the output may be audible, particularly with extremely quiet sounds.
-To avoid this, EZ CD Audio Converter can apply 'dither' in the conversion - this is often likened to "anti-aliasing" in graphics which is used to smooth the steppiness of curves.
-Rather than always rounding the values to the nearest value, dithering will apply a degree of randomness to the rounding off so as to prevent causing steps.
+If EZ CD Audio Converter needs to reduce the bit depth, then there will be rounding errors.
+If each sample value is rounded to the nearest (24-bit, 16-bit, or 8-bit) value, then the steppiness in the output may be audible, especially with extremely quiet sounds.
+EZ CD Audio Converter can apply Dither in the conversion to avoid this - it is often compared to graphics' Anti-Aliasing that is used to smooth the steppiness of edges.
+Rather than always rounding to the nearest value, dithering will apply a degree of randomness to the rounding to prevent steppiness.

 Dither will be applied (when enabled from the Settings) if converting from ORIGINAL source of